-AI technologies have a lot of potential but it still leaves room for improvement when it comes to accuracy and specificity.
-The basic service appears still too general or inexact, and that the time spent cleaning up inaccuracies outweighs any potential time savings.
+AI technologies have a lot of potential but still leave room for improvement when it comes to accuracy and specificity.
+The basic service appears still too general or inexact, and the time spent cleaning up inaccuracies outweighs any potential time savings.

 Today, image recognition technology is at a point where some of our clients may find its results useful.
 The next evolution is to make the technology more personalized for client's unique needs through contextual analysis, custom models and tags.